timbroderick/crainshack/README.md

 **What's new:** I added an R example where I worked some data on hospitals and made a few charts.
 It's in the "data" folder, but if you'd like a demo of it just ask!

-**Yes, I'll be there on Tuesday, December 18,** .
-I will also be bowling Tuesday night!
+**I will NOT be there on Tuesday, Jan.
+8, but I will be there next Tuesday, Jan.
+15**

-* This week I'm going to do a quick demo on working with .csv files.
-We all like to click and open them right away (me too), but I'm going to show why that's not always a good idea and what we should be doing instead.
-* Last week, Rachel presented a demo of pivot tables in Excel.
-She attended an IRE training session on this, and has been using it to help track data breaches.
-You can get the data she's using [here](https://github.com/baltimore-sun-data/census-data-analysis-2018).
+* New year, new skills!
+Think about what you'd like to accomplish - I'm happy to help!
 * Some of us will be continuing [this tutorial](https://first-graphics-app.readthedocs.io/).
 The python version of this is linked below.
 But I'll be available if anyone has questions on other topics.

 ### What's here